- Find meetings near you

 This is another of AA sayings, meaning once you surrender to a higher power, that’s when the real work begins.
 These are activities that make you feel better, draw you closer to your higher power, and positively impact recovery outcomes.

-Much research has been conducted on the connection of the mind, body, and spirit.
+Much research has been conducted on the connection between the mind, body, and spirit.
 Your mental health impacts physical and spiritual health, and vice versa.
-Mindfulness, meditation, and even mantras are activities that can enhance your progress in recovery.9
+Mindfulness, meditation, and even mantras are activities that can enhance your progress in recovery.

 - Cope with adversities